mikecali/es_hunting_rouge_alerts/README.md

 <contents of dashboard_payload.json>
 ```

-The payload uses Kibana **Lens** (`lnsXY`) for the two chart panels (Detections Over Time and Duration Distribution).
-The legacy `histogram` visualization type does not render in Kibana 9.x — do not substitute it.
+The payload includes Panel 1 (Detections Over Time) as a saved Lens object (`ops-rogue-detections-over-time`).
+Create this via `POST kbn:/api/saved_objects/lens/ops-rogue-detections-over-time` before importing the dashboard, then add it to the dashboard via Visualize Library.
+The legacy `histogram` visualization type does not render in Kibana 9.x.

 ### Step 7 — Open the dashboard